UTK Environmental Health & Safety Program EC-001

 - OSHA 29 CFR 1910.120 (Hazardous Waste)

-The information provided in this document is designed for educational use only and is not a substitute for specific training or experience.
+The information provided in these guidelines is designed for educational use only and is not a substitute for specific training or experience.

-The University of Tennessee Knoxville and the authors of this document assume no liability for any individual’s use of or reliance upon any material contained or referenced herein.
-The material contained in this policy may not be the most current.
+The University of Tennessee Knoxville and the authors of these guidelines assume no liability for any individual’s use of or reliance upon any material contained or referenced herein.
+The material contained in these guidelines may not be the most current.

 This material may be freely distributed for nonprofit educational use.
 However, if included in publications, written or electronic, attributions must be made to the author.
 Commercial use of this material is prohibited without express written permission from the author.